rogersnet/ThreadPoolWithJobAffinity/README.md

 ## Assumptions:-
 * The thread pool creation and job submission are executed inside a single parent thread.
 * The tasks waiting in a queue for a thread do not have any timeout.
+* There is a good distribution of jobs across the worker threads.

 ## Usage Examples:-
   Please check out the unit tests.